gudrunhe/secdec/README.md

  * `two_regulators`: an integral involving poles in two different regulators.
  * `userdefined_cpp`: a collection of examples demonstrating how to combine polynomials to be decomposed with other user-defined functions.

+Note that the examples are not installed via the normal installation procedure.
+They can only be found in the source code repository.

 Development
 ===========